We (1982 film)

 We (Wir) is a 1982 German science fiction film written by Claus Hubalek, directed by Vojtěch Jasný and produced by German TV network ZDF.
 The film presents a world of harmony and conformity within a united state of technocratic progressivism.
 It is based on the 1921 novel We by the Russian writer Yevgeny Zamyatin.

 Plot

-One thousand years after the One State's conquest of the entire world, the spaceship Integral is being built in order to invade and conquer extraterrestrial planets.
-Meanwhile, the project's chief engineer, D-503, begins a diary that he intends to be carried upon the completed spaceship.
+One thousand years after the One State's conquest of the entire world, the spaceship Integral is being built in order to spread the state's supposedly proven recipe for justice and happiness for all to other planets.
+Meanwhile, the project's chief engineer, D-503, begins a diary that he intends to be carried on the completed spaceship.